Canada men's national ice hockey team: History

 Canada was awarded hosting duties of the 1970 Ice Hockey World Championships with the limited use of former professionals.
 The IIHF later reversed the permission after International Olympic Committee president Avery Brundage objected to professionals at an amateur event.
 CAHA president Earl Dawson withdrew the national team from international competitions against European hockey teams until Canada was allowed to use its best players.

-Canada returned to the IIHF in 1977 after a series of negotiations between IIHF President Dr. Sabetzki and top officials of professional ice hockey in Canada and the United States.
-As a result, professionals are allowed to compete at the World Championship and the tournament is scheduled later in the year to ensure more players are available from among the NHL teams eliminated from the Stanley Cup playoffs.
-In return, a competition for the "Canada Cup" was to be played every four years on North American territory with the participation of Canada, the United States, and the four strongest European national teams, including professionals.
+While boycotting the IIHF, other international competitions were held such as the 1972 Canada–USSR Summit Series and in 1976 the inaugural Canada Cup invitational.
+Canada returned to the IIHF in 1977 after a series of negotiations between IIHF President Günther Sabetzki and top Canadian and American professional ice hockey officials.
+As a result, professionals are allowed to compete at the World Championship which was scheduled later in the year to ensure more players are available from among the NHL teams eliminated from the Stanley Cup playoffs.
+In return, a competition for the Canada Cup was to be played every four years on North American territory with the participation of Canada, the United States, and the four strongest European national teams, including professionals.

 In 1983, Hockey Canada began the "Program of Excellence", whose purpose was to prepare a team for the Winter Olympics every four years.
 This new National Team played a full season together all over the world against both national and club teams, and often attracted top NHL prospects.
 In 1986, the International Olympic Committee voted to allow professional athletes to compete in Olympic Games, starting in 1988.
 Veteran pros with NHL experience and, in a few cases, current NHLers who were holding out in contract disputes joined the team.
 This program was discontinued in 1998, when the NHL began shutting down to allow its players to compete.

 After not winning a gold medal for 33 years, Canada won the 1994 World Championship in Italy.
-Since that time, they have won in 1997, 2003, 2004, 2007, 2015, 2016 and 2021.
+Since that time, they have won in 1997, 2003, 2004, 2007, 2015, 2016, 2021 and 2023.
 Canada captured its first Olympic gold medal in 50 years at Salt Lake City 2002.
 At Vancouver 2010, Canada won the gold medal with a 3–2 win against the United States in the final.
 Sidney Crosby's overtime goal secured Canada the final gold medal awarded at the Games.
 At the 2012 World Championship in Finland and Sweden, Ryan Murray became the first draft eligible prospect to represent Canada at the Ice Hockey World Championship.